czim/laravel-listify/README.md

 Finally, this trait may be used with inheritance (because its base scope is `protected` rather than `private`).
 You can make a 'BaseListifyModel' and extend that to avoid code (or setup) duplication.

+## To Do

+- The way string (and QueryBuilder) scopes work is slightly strange.
+  Adding new records that fall outside of the scope will be added with a position value.
+  Those records are reported as being in a list, and odd things can happen when manipulating them.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.